Death in Paradise is back with another series – and plenty more murder mysteries to solve.

 Aude Legastelois said: “I’m thrilled that I’ve been given the opportunity to continue my role as Madeleine and to rejoin the cast of Death in Paradise.
 I can’t wait for Madeleine to be fully integrated into the Honoré Police team and for the viewers to get to know her further.”

 Who will star in Death in Paradise series nine?

-Ardal O’Hanlon returns as lead detective DI Jack Mooney, heading up the team at the Saint Marie police force which also includes Officer JP Hooper (Tobi Bakare), Officer Ruby Patterson (Shyko Amos), and newcomer DS Madeleine Dumas (Aude Legastelois).
+Ardal O’Hanlon returns as lead detective DI Jack Mooney (for now), heading up the team at the Saint Marie police force which also includes Officer JP Hooper (Tobi Bakare), Officer Ruby Patterson (Shyko Amos), and newcomer DS Madeleine Dumas (Aude Legastelois).